angulardart/site-angulardart/src/angular/guide/architecture.md

 If the injector doesn't have a `HeroService`, how does it know how to make one?

-In brief, you must have previously registered a **provider** of the `HeroService` with the injector.
+In brief, you must register a **provider** of the `HeroService` with the injector.
+A provider can create or return a service, and is often the service class itself.

-A provider is something that can create or return a service, typically the service class itself.
+You can register providers _with a component_ or _during bootstrapping_.

-You can register providers during bootstrapping or with a component, regardless of its level in the app component tree.
+### Registering providers with a component

 The most common way to register providers is at the component level using the `providers` argument of the `@Component` annotation:

 <?code-excerpt "lib/app_component.dart (providers)" title?>
 ```